jatinderjit/crafting-interpreters/notes/06-parsing-expressions.md

 - The traditional place in the grammar to synchronize is between statements.
 Discard tokens until we're right at the beginning of the next statement.

+### Error Productions

+- Another way to handle _common_ syntax errors is with error productions.
+- Augment the grammar with a rule that _successfully_ matches the _erroneous_ syntax.
+  The parser safely parses it but reports it as an error.

 ## Challenges

 ### Comma operator